Associate in Science Degree

 English and History, students will take four three-credit required courses, and general science students will take three four-credit required courses.

-(a) Language requirement consists of a two-course sequence in the same foreign language.
-American Sign Language counts as a foreign language in education programs within the SUNY system.
+(a) Language requirement consists of a two-course sequence in the same world language.
+American Sign Language counts as a world language in education programs within the SUNY system.
 Regents level 4 foreign language in high school (or level 3 with a score of 90 or better) allows students to take one semester of that language at a level of 191(Review) or higher to satisfy this requirement.
 In the case where students are exempt from the language requirement, the language credits must be replaced with courses approved by an advisor.
 Those attending Utica University must select ED206 child Development as their replacement course.

 (b) History Electives include: HI111 American History 1492 - 1850 OR HI112 American History 1850 - Present.